 We have been advised on the implications of the result of the review of the effectiveness of the governance framework by the Governance and Audit Committee and that the arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
-Any areas to be specifically addressed with new actions are detailed within the Annual Report and Opinion which can be found on our website at https://democracy.breckland.gov.uk/ieListDocuments.aspx?Cld=468&Mld=4473&Ver=4 (ref.
-30/19).
+Any areas to be specifically addressed with new actions are detailed within the Annual Report and Opinion which can be found on our website when the agenda is published at https://democracy.breckland.gov.uk/ieListMeetings.aspx?Cld=468&Year=0.